 Cue, Strong layouts.

 Strong layout is a cross between fluid and fixed layouts.

 It resolves several issues of the older file based e-book systems while also maintaining a new progressive way to render page titles that stretch (or shrink) responsively.
 Contents are kept elastic on purpose to occupy maximum available real estate above the fold.
 The proportions must remain firm and scaling should occur in a way that the individual pieces retain their visual balance and positional integrity no matter what the device the book is being viewed on.
 Something, like a Spandex.

 A side-effect of this feature, strong layouts, is page-wise numerical referential accessibility over the url as shown below:

 Notice the page numbers at the end of the url?

 Page number on the url keeps up with where you are on the book and your reading direction.

-I thought this was an interesting outcome that’s worth talking about.
-This feature has been personally useful to me and my friends.
-If it has helped you do share it with us on Twitter!
+It is an interesting outcome that is worth talking about.
+This feature has been personally useful to me.
+If it has been helpful to you in any way do share it with me on Twitter!

 💥 Boom 💥